Mithsril/MithMaps/README.md

 The current maps are:

-1. Redmane Battlegrounds (3v3)
+1. Redmane Battlegrounds (3v3) - made by Mithsril
-2. Scriptorium Archives (2v2)
+2. Scriptorium Archives (2v2) - made by Mithsril
-3. Seaside Stronghold (3v3)
+3. Seaside Stronghold (3v3) - made by Hexwave
-4. Dueling Square (Now has Crystal Lake arena shape) WIP
+4. Battle Square (2v2) - made by Den Team
+5. Luminous Lake (1v1) - made by Den Team and Mithsril

 -